When you ask kids what they want to be when they grow up, 9 out of 10 will probably answer “doctor.”

 Before you can enroll in any medical school in the Philippines, you need to take and pass the National Medical Admission Test (NMAT).

 It’s an aptitude exam that measures your readiness to handle the grueling academic demands of medical schools.

-Similar to IQ tests, the NMAT is administered twice a year by the Center for Educational Measurement, Inc. (CEM) as authorized by the Commission on Higher Education (CHED).
+Like IQ tests, the NMAT is administered twice a year by the Center for Educational Measurement, Inc. (CEM), authorized by the Commission on Higher Education (CHED).

 While it’s true that NMAT is not a 100% reliable predictor of your success in medical school, you shouldn’t take it lightly either.
-If your dream school has high standards, like UP Manila, for example, you should score at least 90+ in NMAT.
-That score isn’t even considered above-average given that most of the applicants who get in have 99+ percentile scores.
+If your dream school has high standards, like UP Manila, you should score at least 90+ in NMAT.
+That score isn’t even considered above average, given that most applicants who get in have 99+ percentile scores.

-To qualify for NMAT, you should be a graduate or a graduating student of any college degree course in the Philippines4.
+To qualify for NMAT, you should be a graduate or a graduating student of any college degree course in the Philippines7.
 Foreign students and graduates are also welcome to apply.
-There are testing centers both here and abroad, the specific locations of which are determined by CEM.
+There are testing centers here and abroad, the specific locations of which are determined by CEM.

-Medical schools admit students based on two things: college grades and NMAT scores.
+Medical schools admit students based on college grades and NMAT scores.
 Those with Latin honors and high NMAT scores easily secure slots in top medical schools.